The exhibit tells of

 "Building a Mixed Race Community – the People, Building and Sites of the Winton Triangle".

-The Winton Triangle is centered in northeastern North Carolina's Hertford County and its history begins in 1584.
+The Winton Triangle is centered in northeastern North Carolina's Hertford County.
+Its written history begins in 1584.